AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The student list for the tutorial is empty.
+The student does not exist in the tutorial.
     * 1a1.
-TAbs informs the TA that there are no students to be deleted.
+TAbs informs the TA that the student does not exist in the tutorial.

-      Use case ends.
+      Use case ends resumes from step 1.

 * 1b.
 Invalid or missing details are provided.
     * 1b1.
 TAbs informs the TA of the invalid input.